CMeeg/next-azure/README.md

 Using deployment slots is the [preferred way](https://docs.microsoft.com/en-us/azure/app-service/deploy-best-practices#use-deployment-slots) to approach deploying to multiple environments for a single application, but is an opt-in feature as it requires you to make [an informed decision](#should-i-use-app-service-deployment-slots) because there is a cost involved.

-> The Pipeline also supports [auto swap](#configure-auto-swap-for-the-production-environment) of deployment slots.
+> The Pipeline also supports [auto swap](#configure-auto-swap-for-the-production-environment) of deployment slots, which is recommended to setup for your production environment if you choose to use deployment slots.

 Assuming you have already run the [initialisation script](#run-the-azure-initialisation-script) you can run the following script to setup deployment slots in your Pipeline: